HARIS HOSSEINI, 18

-Haris Hosseini, a high school junior in San José, California, is wholeheartedly dedicated to using his voice to speak about the social issues, both domestic and global, that matter most to him.
-Currently ranked the third best orator in the United States, he has accumulated numerous accolades and awards at national speech and debate tournaments all over the U.S.
+Haris Hosseini, a high school senior in San José, California, is dedicated to using his voice to speak about the social issues, both domestic and global, that matter most to him.
+Currently ranked the #1 orator in the United States, he has accumulated numerous accolades at national speech and debate tournaments all over the U.S.

 As the son of a novelist, the written word has been elemental to Hosseini’s upbringing, and writing has been a hobby since his childhood.
 Over the years, Hosseini has been experimenting in fiction and turns to writing in the moments during which he is not so sure of himself.
-Writing allows him to transform his thoughts—as hectic as they often are and as intrusive as they can be—into an enormously cathartic facilitation of his coming of age.
+Writing allows him to transform his thoughts—as hectic as they often are and as intrusive as they can be—into something cathartic that becomes part of his personal development.

 by Haris Hosseini